What do we do...

 Light sensitive molecular switches have emerged as a powerful tool to interrogate signaling networks and their dynamic behavior.
 However, to address such questions light needs to be delivered with specific dynamic and spatial patterns.
 Such patterns can be easily achieved under the microscope by using a wide variety of solutions such as digital mirrors.
 These devices provide unique[…]

-We are currently seeking strong applicants to join the lab !!
-Each person will develop their own projects studying signaling dynamics at single cell level.
-Applicants should be highly motivated, independent, and very hard working.
-Specifically, we are looking for interactive, team working people that are interested in exploring new fields and assume risks.
-Successful candidates[…]
+We are currently seeking applicants to join the lab !!
+We are looking for interactive, team working people interested in exploring new fields and assume risks.
+Learn More!!